Updates

 • Policy uncertainty in major economies like Germany is making investors nervous.

-China: Growth Losing Steam
+China: Decelerating Growth

 • After a brief recovery, China’s economy weakened in Q2 2024, mainly due to: